Quantile Random-Coefficient Regression with Interactive Fixed Effects: Heterogeneous Group-Level Policy Evaluation: Introduction

-We apply this methodology to study the effect of the minimum wage policy on earnings from 1967 to 1980, in the United States, using the Current Population Survey (CPS).
-The 1966 Fair Labor Standards Act extended federal minimum wage coverage to industrial sectors, where black workers were overrepresented.
-Using minimum wage variations across industries, \cite{derenoncourt2021minimum} find that minimum wage policies can play a critical role in reducing racial income disparities.
-They present a variety of mean regression results to convincingly document intricate facets of the policy effects by carefully selecting dependent variables, including log annual wages and their unconditional quantiles, and using sub-samples based on workers’ characteristics.
-Our method estimates such heterogeneous policy effects, particularly on racial income inequality, under a unified framework.
+First, from the methodological point of view, we contribute to the literature on quantile random-coefficient models by (i) allowing the random coefficients to be heterogeneous across both groups and time and (ii) characterizing the unobserved group and time heterogeneities within the random coefficients flexibly via interactive fixed effects.
+A closely related paper to the empirical aspect of our paper is \cite{oka2021heterogeneous}.
+They characterize the unobserved time and group heterogeneity via two-way fixed effects in their quantile random coefficients, which can be viewed as a special case of our proposed model.
+In addition, our paper takes one step further to establish asymptotic results and identification conditions for a number of treatment parameters that quantify the heterogeneous effects of group-level policy.
+We extend the scope of policy evaluation approaches \citep[e.g.,][]{gobillon2016regional, Arellano2016} by establishing the identification strategy of the distributional group-level policy effect which is heterogeneous across the individuals' characteristics.

+Second, from the theoretical perspective, we establish the consistency and limiting distribution of the proposed group-level coefficients estimator when the number of observations per group-time pair $N_{st}$, cross-sections $S$, and time units $T$ all go to infinity simultaneously.
+The estimation error from the first-step quantile regression imposes a great challenge in deriving the asymptotic expression of the group-level estimators.
+However, we show that the first-step estimation error is negligible, as long as the relative growth rate between individual-level and group-level sample sizes is sufficiently large.

+Last but not least, from the empirical perspective, we apply the model to contribute to the debate on racial income disparity during 1960s and 1970s in the United States \citep[see, e.g.,][]{freeman1973changes,card1992school,derenoncourt2021minimum}.
+Unlike \cite{derenoncourt2021minimum}, our method estimates the heterogeneous policy effects, particularly on racial income inequality, under a unified framework without the need for alternating responses and selecting sub-samples.
 In addition, the interactive fixed effects in our model are suitable for controlling for time-varying unobserved common shocks, such as macroeconomic shocks, which could affect industries differently.
-Our estimation results support the core conclusion of \cite{derenoncourt2021minimum} and provide additional finding that the minimum wage policy has a significant negative impact on between-inequality but little effect on within-inequality.
+Our estimation results support the core conclusion of \cite{derenoncourt2021minimum} that minimum wage policy helps reduce the racial income gap and provide additional findings that the minimum wage policy has a significant negative impact on between-inequality but little effect on within-inequality.